|

 Eugene Zimmerman originated the band and had the bandstand built.

-ROBERT GREEN INGERSOLL BIRTHPLACE
+ROBERT GREEN INGERSOLL BIRTHPLACE MUSEUM

 Museum open Noon - 5:00 Saturday and Sunday